ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 or

     _<identifier-token>._example_service-challenge.example.com.
-IN   CNAME  <intermediary-random-token>.dcv.intermediary.example.
+IN   CNAME  <intermediary-unique-token>.dcv.intermediary.example.

-When performing validation, the Application Service Provider would resolve the DNS name containing the appropriate identifier token.
+When performing validation, the Application Service Provider would resolve the DNS name containing the appropriate Identifier Token.

 The ACME protocol has incorporated this method to specify DNS account specific challenages in {{ACME-DNS-ACCOUNT-ID}}.